Third-Party/Non-Employee Identity Governance for RSA Governance and Lifecycle

 Manual processes are one of the main causes for governance breakdown, yet studies show that 96% of organizations still rely on manual workflows in their organizations.
 With idGenius, third-party identity onboarding and upkeep become much more structured and simpler to audit.
 It’s no longer a manual process.

-RSA remains responsible for things like authenticating access and enforcing SoD controls. idGenius simply makes sure that the identities entering those processes are adequately-scoped, adequately-sponsored, and adequately-tracked from the beginning.
+RSA remains responsible for things like authenticating access, establishing access visibility, automating provisioning, and enforcing SoD controls. idGenius simply makes sure that the identities entering those processes are adequately-scoped, adequately-sponsored, and adequately-tracked from the beginning.

 idGenius fills in that gap by adding another level of clarity.
-It attributes every identity to a specific sponsor, project, contract term, and expected access scope.
-This means that access review decisions aren’t made based on guesswork, but rather, they can be made by the business users who actually know what the identity is for.
+It attributes every identity to a specific sponsor, project, contract term, and ultimately, an expiration date.
+This means that access review decisions aren’t made based on guesswork, but rather, they can be made by the business users who actually know what the identity is for and if it’s still valid based on business decisions.

 With idGenius giving RSA informed context, organizations can: